dl-solarity/hardhat-migrate/README.md

 In Ethers.js, you can specify the transaction name using the `customData` field within the overrides.
 A special field, `txName`, is dedicated for this purpose.

-Here’s an example of how to set a transaction name using Ethers.js:
+Here's an example of how to set a transaction name using Ethers.js:

 ```javascript
 await govToken.transferOwnership(TOKEN_OWNER, { customData: { txName: "Transfer Ownership" }});